 SERVICE ABOVE SELF.
 We congratulate long-serving Board members, Terry Nobbs and Rod Hoggard on the award of Paul Harris Fellowships by Rotary District 9910 recognising their contribution to seafarers’ welfare over many years (Terry – 20+, Rod 40).
-A photograph and fuller story will be published in our mid-year newsletter.

 February 2011 – Obituary: Long Serving Sailors’ Society Board Member, Cdr Viv Kempthorne.